Altinn/altinn-studio-docs/content/app/development/ux/components/grid/_index.en.md

 Note that components inside a `readOnly` are not automatically set to `readOnly` as well.
 If you want to make a component inside a `readOnly` row read-only, you need to configure it manually for that component.

+Rows can also be hidden, and a whole row will automatically be hidden if the following rules are met:
+1. The row has at least one component reference (not just empty cells and text cells)
+2. All component references in the row points to components that are currently hidden

+In other words, rows that only have text cells will never be hidden, and even if the row has text cells, these cells will not be taken into account when the Grid component decides whether to hide the row or not.

 ### Cells
 Cells can be configured to be either a text cell or a component cell.
 To configure a cell as a text cell, add a `text` property to the cell and set it to the text you want to display.
 You can also specify a text resource key as the text